OrnitheMC/enigma/enigma-server/docs/protocol.md

 typedef unsigned byte message_type_t;

 struct Message {
-    message_type_t type;
+    message_type_t searchType;
-    union { // Note that the size of this varies depending on type, it is not constant size struct {
+    union { // Note that the size of this varies depending on searchType, it is not constant size struct {
             utf user;
             utf message;